vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

 ## Pre-requisites

-By finishing first two challenges you _should_ have at least 1 VM with solution and 1 container app up and running.
+By finishing first two challenges you _should_ have at least 1 VM with solution or 1 VMSS with load balancer in front and 1 container app up and running.
 If you see the skipped them, you can deploy them now by using selected option.

 If you don't have it deployed or you deleted everything from before, you can use the following scripts to set them up